Skip to main content

 you

-Remote tip: Send a written recap after the call — what happened, what was agreed, follow-up date.
+Remote tip: Send a written recap after the call: what happened, what changed, and when you will review it.

 Scenario 02